 Price: Rs.
 20

 Let me be frank, Anand Stall wasn’t bad, it was actually pretty decent, but we only reviewed it because it was highly recommended to us.
-We would’ve enjoyed a vada pav from Anand any other time, but after sampling some of the other contenders on this list, I was a little disappointed.
+We would’ve enjoyed a vada pav from Anand any other time, but after sampling some of the other contenders on this list, we were a little disappointed.
 The pav was slightly soggy and the vada colder that the angry comments Mithibai students will inevitably post on this article.
-I’d still consider Anand Stall great by virtue of its location and to appease the people who strongly recommended it.
+We’d still consider Anand Stall great by virtue of its location and to appease the people who strongly recommended it.

 3) Babu Vada Pav: Vile Parle East, right in front of Parle Tilak Vidhyalai School.